SharePoint/sp-dev-docs/docs/spfx/web-parts/deploy-web-part-to-cdn.md

 3. Save the file.

-## Step 6: Deploy the updated package
+## Deploy the updated package

-### Package solution
+### Package the solution

-Since we have changed the web part bundle, we will need to re-deploy the package to the App Catalog.
-We used **--ship** to generate minified assets for distribution.
+Because you changed the web part bundle, you will need to re-deploy the package to the App Catalog.
+You used **--ship** to generate minified assets for distribution.

 1. Switch to the console of the **HelloWorld** project directory.

-2. Enter the gulp task to package the client-side solution.
-This time with the `--ship` flag set.
+2. Enter the gulp task to package the client-side solution, this time with the `--ship` flag set.
 This forces the task to pick up the CDN base path configured in the previous step:

   ```
   gulp bundle --ship